ruthreshx/Pose-estimation-using-LiDAR/README.md

 The repo is all about implementing hprel paper.

-The Hperl paper has two archtecture
+The Hperl paper has two architecture

   AVOD(https://arxiv.org/pdf/1712.02294.pdf) followed by
   LCRNET++ (https://arxiv.org/pdf/1803.00455.pdf).